Melanie Ward: Politics

 In November 2023, Ward applied to be the Labour candidate for Beckenham and Penge.
-She was not selected.

-In May 2024 the National Executive Committee of the Labour Party appointed her as the Labour candidate for Cowdenbeath and Kirkcaldy, which the party had lost to Neale Hanvey in the 2019 General Election.
+In May 2024, the National Executive Committee of the Labour Party appointed her as the Labour candidate for Cowdenbeath and Kirkcaldy, which the party had lost to Neale Hanvey in the 2019 general election.
 On 4 July 2024 she was elected with a majority of 7,248, winning the seat back for Labour.
-She was appointed as Parliamentary Private Secretary for Secretary of State for Scotland Ian Murray on 21 July.
+She was appointed as parliamentary private secretary for Secretary of State for Scotland Ian Murray on 21 July.
 Her name was included in the Time 2024 list of influential people in health.

-In February 2025, MP Melanie Ward spoke in Parliament in support of nurse Sandie Peggie, stating: “Women’s sex-based rights are hard fought, and we give them up at our peril.”
-Peggie had been suspended after objecting to Dr Beth Upton, a transgender woman, herself for using the female changing rooms at her workplace.
-She later brought a tribunal case against NHS Fife, alleging sexual harassment and discrimination under the Equality Act 2010.
+In February 2025, MP Melanie Ward spoke in Parliament in support of nurse Sandie Peggie, who had been suspended after objecting to a transgender woman using the female changing rooms in her workplace, and later brought a tribunal case against NHS Fife, alleging sexual harassment and discrimination.

+On 11 May 2026, following the Labour Party's defeat in the 2026 Scottish Parliament election, Ward noted many of her constituents said they could not vote Labour as long as Keir Starmer was Prime Minister, and she resigned as parliamentary private secretary to David Lammy, calling for Keir Starmer to resign.
+She is reportedly close to Wes Streeting.

+In June 2026, Ward wrote to the Charity Commission for England and Wales to urge them to investigate 32 charities that have donated over £28 million to Israeli settlements in Israeli-occupied territories that are illegal under international law, including with British taxpayer funding via Gift Aid.